Dominican coup of 18 Brumaire: Aftermath

 France, which had once previously controlled the Dominican Republic until being ousted in an uprising in 1809, would forever retract its attempts to regain control on the island following the success of the military coup.
-France, along with Great Britain, would later go on to recognize the Dominican Republic as a sovereign country in 1850.
+France, along with the United Kingdom, would later go on to recognize the Dominican Republic as a sovereign country in 1850.

 Historiography

 Despite its brief success, this coup was described as an example of anti-imperialism that solidified the revolutionary ideals of the Dominican War of Independence.
 Historian Hugo Tolentino Dipp, in his book Introduction to Dominican Social History, wrote of the military coup:

 the June 9 movement was, authentically, of the same lineage that characterizes the February 27 movement.
 A heroic act, certainly carried out without having the force capable of backing it up and making it viable, but undoubtedly permeated with the deepest nationalist feelings and the greatest repudiation of any attempt to alienate the national territory.

-This coup d'état, which perminantly ended the French threat to Dominican independence, was called by Saint-Denys as the 18 Dominican Brumaire, named after the 18 Brumaire, a bloodless coup d'état led by Napoleon Bonaparte on November 9, 1799, which concluded the French Revolution.
+This coup d'état, which permanently ended the French threat to Dominican independence, was called by Saint-Denys as the 18 Dominican Brumaire, named after the 18 Brumaire, a bloodless coup d'état led by Napoleon Bonaparte on November 9, 1799, which concluded the French Revolution.
 Although, Saint-Denys, in a letter of July 1, 1844, addressed to the Minister of Foreign Affairs of France, François Guizot, would communicate that: "Although apparently directed against France, the coup d'état of the 9th has in no way changed my position here."

 This constitutes a third element to be taken into account in order to understand the convulsions of the so-called “first year of the homeland.”